Mentorship – Integrating Advanced Techniques for Holistic Therapeutic Outcomes

 - Time to share/discuss experiences and address questions with the instructor and peers

-- Encourage curiosity and respectful playfulness in a minimally stressful learning environment
+- Encourage curiosity and respectful playful exploration in a minimally stressful learning environment

-Currently I am planning two morning class groups.
-Should there be sufficient interest an afternoon section may be added.
+Currently I am planning two morning class groups (#1 & #2).
+Should there be sufficient interest the afternoon class group (#3) may be added.

 Space is limited.
 To enroll, complete the application and send it along with the non-refundable deposit to hold your space.
 Copies of required documents must be received no later than a week before the first class.
 The deposit is applied towards payment of series fee.
 Applications are prioritized first for those enrolling in the entire series of courses, then per individual course enrollment, each on a first come first served basis.